nomemory/mockneat-site/tutorial.md

 ### [`regex()`](../docs#regex)

-This generator acts as an wrapper for [generex](https://github.com/mifmif/Generex), a java library that can generate arbitrary strings matching a certain regular expression.
+This generator acts as a wrapper for [generex](https://github.com/mifmif/Generex), a java library that can generate arbitrary strings matching a certain regular expression.

 You shouldn't expect this generator to be a full-featured reverse-regex engine, but most of the simple regex expression will work.